r-follador/GeneWarrior/README.md

 been relying on it for day-to-day needs that occur in a biotech company on a regular basis, e.g. for quickly comparing a couple of sequence, translate DNA sequences to proteins etc.

 In early 2023, I finally got around to opensource the code.
-I did some very superficial modernization, which consists mainly of porting everything Java Servlet based to Spring Boot.
+I did some very basic and superficial modernization, which consists mainly of porting everything from Java Servlets to Spring Boot.
 The original servlet backend was handling raw `HttpServletRequest` and `HttpServletResponse` objects, whereas Spring Boot makes the job much cleaner.
-Furthermore, database handling for sharing project now also relies on Spring Boot JPA.
+Furthermore, database handling for sharing projects now also relies on Spring Boot JPA.

+The actual DNA and Protein sequence is handled by a subset of my [GeneTools](https://github.com/r-follador/GeneTools) library (which is even older, think of it as a self-made BioJava).

 ### The Good